kelvinhokk/cordova-plugin-localization-strings/README.md

 ## Dependencies

-This plugin relies on node-xcode >= 0.9.0, node >= 5.0.0, cordova >= 6.0.0.
+This plugin relies on node >= 5.0.0, cordova >= 6.0.0.

 Do remember to install the other dependencies via the --fetch when installing the plugin.

 ## Use Cases

-Typically in a Cordova application, localization is performed on the javascript layer.
-There are several libraries to do help do so like angular-translate on ionic 1 and ngx-translate on ionic 2, with the help of plugins like cordova-plugin-globalization to retrieved the locale or preferred language natively.
+Typically, in a Cordova application, localization is performed on the javascript layer.
+There are several libraries to help do so like angular-translate on ionic 1 and ngx-translate on ionic 2, with the help of plugins like cordova-plugin-globalization to retrieve the locale or preferred language natively.

 This plugin helps in native localization in the following use cases: